 4. Aluminium and Metallized Film Rolls

-Foil and metalized rolls are the gold standard for high-barrier protection.
-Aluminum foils are made up of real sheets of aluminum, while Metallized films are basically plastic films like PET coated with a layer of aluminum to give off a metallic finish with better flexibility than real aluminum foil.
+Foil and metallized rolls are the gold standard for high-barrier protection.
+Aluminum foil is made from solid sheets of aluminum.
+Metallized films, on the other hand, are plastic films (like PET) coated with a layer of aluminum to create a metallic finish, and they offer better flexibility than real aluminum foil.

 Both types of packaging protect against light, oxygen, and moisture, so the product can have a long shelf life.
 Such foils are popular in pharmaceuticals, coffee and tea packaging, and high-fat foods like chocolates and cheese.